PaddlePaddle/PaddleDetection/static/docs/featured_model/champion_model/CACascadeRCNN_en.md

 ![](../../images/cas.png)

-The best single model published this time is a two-stage detection model based on Cascade RCNN, which replaces Backbone with a more powerful SE Net154 model, Deformable Conv module and a more complex two-stage network structure.
+The best single model published this time is a two-stage detection model based on Cascade RCNN, which replaces Backbone with a more powerful SENet154 model, Deformable Conv module and a more complex two-stage network structure.
 As the Batch Size is relatively small, Group Normalization operation is added and multi-scale training is used, which has achieved very good results.
-The pre-training model was trained on ImageNet and COCO dataset successively, among which Mask branch was added in COCO dataset training, and the rest structure was the same as CA Cascade RCNN, which was automatically downloaded when the training started.
+The pre-training model was trained on ImageNet and COCO dataset successively, among which Mask branch was added in COCO dataset training, and the rest structure was the same as CACascade RCNN, which was automatically downloaded when the training started.

 ## Method of use